yuyue2013/klipper/docs/S-Curve.md

 ### Ringing frequency

 First, measure the **ringing frequency**.
-For best results, this should be done with acceleration_order = 2 and high acceleration.
+Note that these measurements can also be done on the mainline Klipper branch before switching to S-Curve branch.

+1. Increase `max_accel` parameter in your `printer.cfg` to 7000.
+2. Restart the firmware: `RESTART`.
+3. Disable Pressure Advance: `SET_PRESSURE_ADVANCE ADVANCE=0`.
+4. If you have already switched to the S-Curve branch, execute `SET_VELOCITY_LIMIT ACCEL_ORDER=2` command.
-1. Start with the following command `SET_VELOCITY_LIMIT ACCEL_ORDER=2`.
+5. Execute the command
+   `TUNING_TOWER COMMAND=SET_VELOCITY_LIMIT PARAMETER=ACCEL START=1250 FACTOR=100 BAND=5`.
+   Basically, we try to make ringing more pronounced by setting different high acceleration values.
-2. Print the test model sliced with suggested parameters.
+6. Print the test model sliced with suggested parameters.
-3. If the ringing is poorly visible, try increasing acceleration with `SET_VELOCITY_LIMIT ACCEL=3000` or higher.
-Basically, you need to *decrease* the quality of the print.
+7. You can stop the print earlier if the ringing is clearly visible and you see that acceleration gets too high for your printer.
-4. Measure the distance *D* (in mm) between *N* oscillations along X axis near the notches, preferably skipping the first oscillation or two.
+8. Measure the distance *D* (in mm) between *N* oscillations for X axis near the notches, preferably skipping the first oscillation or two.
+Pay attention to the notches X axis corresponds to - the test model has large 'X' and 'Y' marks on the back side for convenience.
 To measure the distance between oscillations more easily, mark the oscillations first, then measure the distance between the marks with a ruler or calipers:

     |![Mark ringing](img/ringing-mark.jpg)|![Measure ringing](img/ringing-measure.jpg)|
     |:--:|:--:|

-5. Compute the ringing frequency = *V* &middot; *N* / *D* (Hz) where *V* is the velocity for outer perimeters (mm/sec).
+9. Compute the ringing frequency = *V* &middot; *N* / *D* (Hz) where *V* is the velocity for outer perimeters (mm/sec).
+For the example above, we marked 6 oscillations, and it was printed at 100 mm/sec, velocity, so the frequency is 100 * 6 / 12.14 ~= 49.4 Hz.
-6. Do (4) - (5) for Y axis as well.
+10. Do (8) - (9) for Y axis as well.
+11. You can restore the original `max_accel` value in your `printer.cfg` and restart your printer.

 For Cartesian printers, you will obtain 2 frequencies, which may be different, esepcially on bed-slinger printers.
 For CoreXY printers, repeat the process